TEDxWarwickTechnical/tedxwarwicktechnical.github.io/_collections/_recruitment/volunteers.md

     Soon we will be opening applications for volunteers at TEDxWarwick's flagship conference.
 For now, why not learn more [the team](/about) and [the upcoming event](/events).

-sections:
-  - name: marketing
-    label: Marketing
-    description: |
-      The Marketing team works towards moulding the public perception and the branding of TEDxWarwick, in and around the Warwick community, through the promotion of our event as well as the TED ethos.
-The framework and focus of our outreach effort binds us closely with the rest of the team, in particular Creative and Technical.
-The Marketing team are looking for members who:

-      - Preferably have previous experience in marketing.
-      - Can creatively and effectively communicate core ideas (both verbally and in writing)
-      - Understand the audience they are trying to reach
-      - And ideally (but not necessarily) have some experience working with social media and blogging

-      Most importantly, however, the Marketing team values a genuine drive to overcome uncertainties and instinctive passion for learning, as well as organisation skills and an ability to work under pressure.

-  - name: operations
-    label: Operations
-    description: |
-      The Operations team is responsible for the flawless execution of TEDxWarwick 2019.
-This includes -- and is not limited to -- organising the venue, catering, ticketing and volunteer management.
-You will be working closely with the other TEDxWarwick teams to ensure that all logistics and operations are in order.
-An Operations team member must be able to communicate effectively with service providers, have a great attention to detail and be able to deal with unexpected problems.
-Due to the nature of the work, team members must be able to dedicate large amounts of time in the weeks leading up to the event.
-We are looking for team members who:

-      - Have strong organisational skills, preferably with previous experience in organising events
-      - Have excellent attention to detail
-      - Have strong communication skills
-      - Are flexible, passionate, conscientious, and are willing to take the initiative
 ---

 ## Volunteer at TEDxWarwick 2019